bawgeneric/docker-image-manager/doc/reference.md

 For example, if we query the value of `git.bashbrew.url` as key, `docker-image-manager` will try to lookup :

 1. if JVM arguments content `--git.bashbrew.url https://github.com/kodokojo/acme`
-2. if Environment variable content `git.bashbrew.url https://github.com/kodokojo/acme` using `System.getProperty()`
+2. if Environment variable content value using `System.getProperty()`
-3. if System properties content value like `Dgit.bashbrew.url=https://github.com/kodokojo/acme` using `System.getenv()`
+3. if System properties content value `System.getenv()`
-4. if property file `applicationConfiguration.properties`content a line like `git.bashbrew.url=https://github.com/kodokojo/acme`
+4. if property file `applicationConfiguration.properties` content a line like `git.bashbrew.url=https://github.com/kodokojo/acme`

 Consul and Zookeeper property provider are not yet integrate.
 We must defined a property provider selector configurable.